jerinjoy2001/Jerin-Joy/README.md

 <br>
 <br>
-I am a Cyber Security aspirant, currently focusing on Web Security.
+I am a student engineer with interests in Web Development & Web Security.
 <br>
 Connect with me for collaborations.